raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 that the server does support DSO, but does not support the particular operation the client requested.
-A server MUST NOT return DSONOTIMP for the DSO Keepalive Operation TLV, but this could happen in the future, if a client attempts to establish a DSO Session using a future response-requiring DSO TLV which the server does not understand.
+A server MUST NOT return DSONOTIMP for the DSO Keepalive Operation TLV.
+However, in future it is possible that a server may return DSONOTIMP to the first DSO message sent by the client if a client attempts to establish a DSO Session using a future response-requiring DSO TLV which the server does not understand.
 If the server returns DSONOTIMP then a DSO Session is not